kirchners-manta/conan_manual/docs/source/simulation_setup/build_commands/build.rst

 =====

 The build command is used to build the initial structure.
-The type of generated structure is controlled using the ``type=`` argument.
+The type of generated structure is controlled using the ``type`` argument.
 Currently available structures:

 * graphene  (creates a 2D-graphene sheet)